AMC Rebel: New Zealand

-New Zealand did not receive knock-down kits for the U.S. For the 1969 Rebel sedan models, CMI simply assembled the 1968 model again for 1969, but included an upgrade, a custom-built walnut veneer dash and cluster surround sourced from the United Kingdom.
-On the other hand, the imported 1969 station wagons and coupes were true 1969 models.
+For the 1969 model year, New Zealand did not receive Rebel sedan knock-down kits from AMC; CMI simply assembled the 1968 model again for 1969, but included an upgraded custom-built walnut veneer dash and cluster surround sourced from the United Kingdom.
+Conversely, the imported 1969 station wagons and coupes were true 1969 models.

 1970 was the first year the New Zealand-assembled Rebels received a V8 engine.
 These cars included AMC's 304 CID V8 engine with automatic transmission.
 Whereas the Rebel ceased production at the end of 1970 in North America, CMI continued to assemble the 1970 Rebel into early 1971.
 The last Rebels were sold as late as 1972.
 External colors for 1970 were AMC's "Hialeah Yellow", "Mosport Green", "Bayshore Blue", "Frost White", and "Moroccan brown."
 The 1970 models omitted the 1970-only aluminum body side molding trim; however, the cars that were assembled in 1971 were fitted with the strip.
-The 1970 Rebel sedan sold for NZD $6429.00.
+The 1970 Rebel sedan sold for NZD 6,429.00.

-Australian Rebels received no trim level badging throughout their entire run, whereas New Zealand Rebels were badged with "770" on the 1969 models and featured "SST" badging for the imported coupes and the V8-equipped station wagons.
-The 1970 models retained the U.S. "Rebel" fender badge with the "304" badge directly below it.
+Unike Australian-assembled Rebels which featured no trim level badgng, New Zealand-assembled Rebels were badged with "770" on the 1969 models and featured "SST" badging for the imported coupes and the V8-equipped station wagons.
+The 1970 models retained the U.S.-version "Rebel" fender badge with the "304" badge directly below it.

 CMI assembled a total of 590 Rebel sedans, and an additional 177 station wagons and hardtops were fully imported.
 Registrations of NZ Rebels (including the U.S.-built imports) were: